Must Have Baby Items

 Adding a changing topper turns a dresser into a multipurpose nursery hub.
 The tray and pad provide a convenient surface to change diapers and clothing, and once your baby outgrows it, you can remove it easily.
 Using a changing topper with a dresser also gives you ample room to keep baby necessities nearby.

 If you have the space, add a standalone changing table to your baby checklist.
-These pieces are the perfect height for diaper changes, allowing you to work without having to strain your neck or back.
-Most models have a padded top and a safety strap to keep your child secure, as well as plenty of spacious shelving for diapers and wipes.
+These pieces are the perfect height for diaper changes.
+Most models have a padded top and a safety strap, as well as plenty of spacious shelving for diapers and wipes.

 Nursery Furniture That’s Nice to Have